NIF, NISS, SNS and the Digital Key: Your First Weeks in Portugal, in Order (2026)

 The Ultimate D7 Visa Guide

-The D7 is the route most women in their fifties and sixties take into Portugal.
+The D7 is the route most people in their fifties and sixties take into Portugal.
 It is built for people living on income they do not have to clock in for: a pension, rental income, dividends, annuities.
 Get the visa choice right and the rest of the move is logistics.
 Get it wrong and the

 Read More